IoTOpen/node-red/README.md

 * ROOT_PATH
 * EDITOR_THEME
 * CODE_EDITOR_THEME
+* LYNX_URL (optional)
+* REQUIRED_INSTALLATION (optional)

 available `EDITOR_THEME` can befound [here](https://github.com/node-red-contrib-themes/theme-collection)

 available `CODE_EDITOR_THEME` can be found [here](https://github.com/node-red/node-red/tree/master/packages/node_modules/%40node-red/editor-client/src/vendor/monaco/dist/theme)

+If the LYNX_URL is set the Lynx platform is used as backend for authentication.
+The admin password is then not used.

+If the REQUIRED_INSTALLATION is set only accounds associated with that installation can log in.

 # Portainer assets